+You might be wondering, what exactly is an alliance manager?
 Sometimes it is very clear what a term or job role means.
-When it comes to roles such as purchaser or sales, we know that one’s job is to purchase something and the other’s is to sell something.
-The role of an alliance manager is to a lesser extent understood.
+When it comes to roles such as purchaser or sales, we know that one’s job is to purchase something, and the other’s is to sell something.
+But the role of an alliance manager is more complex, and to a lesser extent understood.

-Ask five people from different organizations what an alliance is and you might receive five different definitions for an answer.
+Ask five people from different organizations what an alliance is, and you might receive five different definitions.
 With such a wide playing field is it almost impossible to come up with one single definition for the role of an alliance manager.
-One alliance manager might be responsible for enabling resellers to sell your products, while another might be more focused on a joint development project with a partner.
+One might be responsible for enabling resellers to sell your products, while another might be more focused on a joint development project with a partner.
 As such, the first one will be leaning towards sales and the other towards R&D.

 When we leave the specific elements aside, alliance managers all have in common that they work with a partner to accomplish something their company can not achieve alone.
 That element brings along a lot of relationship and stakeholder management to the role of alliance management: relationships with the partner organization and relationships inside the own organization.

 Coordinating the internal organization often consumes more of the manager’s time than working with the external partner.
 The alliance manager has, in general, no hierarchical connections with his teammates.
 To get things done the he/she needs to gain buy-in from colleagues and alliance counterparts by persuasion and by winning them for the sake of alliance.

 An alliance manager will also need to be able to gain a clear overview of the alliance.
 They need to be aware of what is happening at the partner and what is happening within the own organization.
 The alliance manager will need to analyze the continuously changing information and suggest and implement adjustments for the alliance where needed.